Harissa Marinated Cornish Game Hens

 July 05, 2019

 "Harissa is the marinade of choice in Morocco.
-It's got great elements creating a flavor profile that can send you over the top in flavor heaven.
+It's got great flavor profile that makes for tasty grilling.
+In addition to using cornish game hens, I've used a cut up chicken pieces from a whole chicken.
 NOTE: The total marinating time is not included in the overall prep. time.
 (Morrocan Harissa recipe below and on this link: https://www.recipezazz.com/recipe/moroccan-style-harissa-sauce-32879)"